Male breast cancer is a disease in which malignant (cancer) cells form in the tissues of the breast.

 Male breast anatomy: Anatomy of the male breast showing the nipple, areola, fatty tissue, and ducts.
 Nearby lymph nodes, ribs, and muscle are also shown.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for breast cancer in men may include the following:

 - Being exposed to radiation.

-- Having a disease related to high levels of estrogen in the body, such as cirrhosis (liver disease) or Klinefelter syndrome (a genetic disorder.)
+- Having a disease linked to high levels of estrogen in the body, such as cirrhosis (liver disease) or Klinefelter syndrome (a genetic disorder.)

 - Having several female relatives who have had breast cancer, especially relatives who have an alteration of the BRCA2 gene.